Graph-based View Motion Planning for Fruit Detection: Experiments

 \subsection{Real-World Glasshouse Experiments}

 We demonstrate the performance of our approach in a real-world indoor glasshouse mission mapping a sweet pepper plant row with a robot arm mounted on a trolley platform~\cite{mccool21icra}.
+Details on the used hardware can be found in the referenced paper.

 Similar to our simulation setup described in \cref{s:exp_setup}, we partitioned the row into equidistant segments monitoring the row segment by segment at a fixed platform height. \figref{fig:rwenv} illustrates a planned view pose enabling the arm to observe a pepper fruit from below to avoid occlusions from the leaf in front of it verifying the benefit of our proposed view pose utility function.

 \figref{fig:rw_fruit_clusters} shows the obtained fruit clusters along a plant row.
 While no fruit ground truth is available, we qualitatively validate that our approach plans view poses monitoring the majority of fruit clusters.
 Utilizing our clustering and fruit shape estimation approach~\cite{marangoz2022fruit}, the resulting fruit map could be leveraged in downstream tasks, e.g. yield estimation.